Paradise Township, Michigan

-Paradise Township is a civil township in the south of Grand Traverse County in the U.S. state of Michigan.
+Paradise Township is a civil township of Grand Traverse County in the U.S. state of Michigan.
 The population was 4,952 at the 2020 census, an increase from 4,713 at the 2010 census.
-Paradise Township is home to the village of Kingsley.
+The village of Kingsley is located within the township.

 History

-Paradise Township was organized in April 1870 from a portion of old Traverse Township – Town 25 north, of Ranges 9 and 10 west, and the south half of Township 26 north of Ranges 9 and 10 west.
+Paradise Township was organized in April 1870 from a portion of Traverse Township – Town 25 north, of Ranges 9 and 10 west, and the south half of Township 26 north of Ranges 9 and 10 west.